Global F.C.: Foundation and early years (2000–2009)

 Global FC was founded in March 2000 when a group of football enthusiasts from Tacloban formed a weekly football practice as their leisure activity.
 The group played their first weekly football games behind the Quezon City Hall, and later moving to the Sunken Garden football field inside the University of the Philippines Diliman.
-Then they began to participate in minor tournaments around Manila, including the Alaska Cup, the Kia Cup, and Ang Liga, under the name Laos F.C. ([ˈlɐʔos]; "has-beens").
+Then they began to participate in minor tournaments around Manila, including the Alaska Cup, the Kia Cup, and Ang Liga, under the name Laos F.C. ([ˈlɐʔos]; "has-beens", no relation to the country of Laos).
 After hiring football players from employees at a railway company Autre Porte Technique Global (APT Global), they decided in 2009 that the club would be renamed to Global Football Club.
 Dan Palami, the chief executive officer of the railway company, was hired as the owner of Global.

 Eventually, they joined the 2009 UFL Cup, with Smartmatic as their corporate sponsor.
 Global competed in Group B and finished third at the group stages, advancing them to the plate cup single-elimination tournament.
 Because of this, they would play at Division II in the United Football League.
 Global is one of the founding club members in the competition.